ACINQ/eclair/source/index.html.md

 ]
 ```

-Returns a list of attempts to send an outgoing payment, the status field contains detailed information about the payment attempt.
-If
+Returns a list of attempts to send an outgoing payment, the status field contains detailed information about the payment
- the attempt was unsuccessful the `status` field contains a non empty array of detiled failures descriptions.The API can
+attempt.
+If the attempt was unsuccessful the `status` field contains a non empty array of detailed failures descriptions.
-be queried by `paymentHash` OR by `uuid`.
+The API can be queried by `paymentHash` OR by `uuid`.

 ### HTTP Request